Country selection

 See the Guinea-PHC for additional details regarding protocol elements.

-In addition, per GIN-17, Guinea is implementing the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7).
+In addition, per GIN-17, Guinea is required to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7).
 Accordingly, GIN-7 requires the following protocol contents:

 Overview